Please rate topic.

 Technique guide are not considered high yield topics for orthopaedic standardized exams including the ABOS, EBOT and RC.

-A 9-year-old girl falls onto her left elbow while swinging from the monkey bars and sustains a radial neck fracture.
+A 9-year-old girl trips and falls onto an outstretched hand and sustains a radial neck fracture.
 Closed reduction with adequate sedation under mini-C arm guidance is performed in the emergency room.
 Radiographs following this attempt are shown in Figures A and B. Residual angulation is 62°.
 What is the next best step in treatment?

 Early range of motion